 Page 1: Name and email of the partner institution's contact person --> check their website for information

 Page 2: Table B --> for BSc students going abroad for their minor, please fill in 'Minor space', 30 ECTS credits.
 For other students, please fill in something like 'six MSc courses' for 30 ECTS credits, or something similar.

 Page 2: Responsible person in the sending institution --> Name, Phone number and Email of the Departmental Coordinator (= Exchange coordinator)

 Page 2: Responsible person in the receiving institution --> check their website for information.

-If the university you're applying to for an exchange semester is asking for a proof of your English, you might want to ask for some kind of 'proof of English' Some universities do require you to take some kind of language test; they will inform you about this via their website or email.
+Virtually every university you're applying to for an exchange semester will nowadays be asking for a proof of your English skills.
+Some universities require you to take some kind of language test; they will inform you about this via their website or email.
 Others might accept alternative documents, but what exactly they do accept you should try to find out.
 You could mention your English mark in your final exam of your pre-university education ('VWO'); see for a description of our educational system the last paragraph of page 6 of this document.
 Perhaps also useful: on page 15 of this same document you can find an explanation of the Dutch marking/assessment system.
 In addition you could ask Student Services for a proof of registration in your bachelor or master programme including the remark that this programme is fully conducted in English (or that all course material is in English).